arya626/arya626/README.md

 - 👋 Hi, I’m @arya626
-- 👀 I’m interested in Machcine Learning, Data Science and Softwares
+- 👀 I’m interested in Machine Learning, Data Science and Softwares.
 - 🌱 I’m currently pursuing Master's of Computer Science at Stevens Institute of Technology, NJ, USA.
 - 💞️ I’m looking to collaborate on any projects that involves handling huge amount of data and finally solve the problem using ML models.
 - 📫 You can reach via email - aguddema@stevens.edu